William Targ: Life and career

 Outside of the commercial realm, Targ was committed to the art of bookmanship and the ideals of the private press.
-After retiring from Putnam in 1978, he founded Targ Editions, a one-man operation he ran from his home in Greenwich Village.
+After retiring from Putnam in 1978, he founded Targ Editions, a one-person operation he ran from his home in Greenwich Village.
 Targ sought to publish works by contemporary writers that had not been previously produced in book form.
 The twenty-five Targ Editions include works by Henry Roth, John Updike, Saul Bellow, Tennessee Williams, Isaac Asimov, Ray Bradbury, and Norman Mailer—each book a unique volume.
 As Targ wrote for his Targ Editions checklist: "Each of these books is individually designed (no two formats are alike) and they are produced by letter press and are hand-bound.
 The various printing papers are of high quality, and enduring—mainly of rag, and deckle-edged.
 The bindings are of pictorial or decorated boards, and or cloth over boards.
 Each book is signed by its author.
 The editions are limited to between 150 and 350 copies each."
 Copies of most of the Targ Editions volumes are housed in the Fales Library and Special Collections at New York University's (NYU) Bobst Library.

 In his own Targ Editions volume, Abacus Now, William Targ wrote: "Print can be as beautiful as music; it has the power to move, it is as volatile as stage magic.
 As a typophile and bookman, now on my own, I look more closely into the genius and works of the men and women who enriched our lives with beautiful books.
 I observe closely the contemporary typographic scene, the people engaged with the magical 26 letters by which we live...
 I don't think the private press printer will save the world; but I think that if we are seeking the pure of heart and a wholesome commitment, such a person may be found more readily beside a hand press than, say, in an advertising agency or in the House of Representatives—or in City Hall."
 William Targ died on July 22, 1999, at the age of 92, in his Manhattan home.
 He was survived by his wife, Roslyn, of Manhattan, a literary agent; a son, Russell, of Palo Alto, California; two grandchildren, one of whom is Elisabeth Targ, and four great-grandchildren.